berke/fsmap/README.md

 You can ^C in the middle of a listing to get back to the prompt.

+Command line history is saved into `~/.fsmap-hist` unless the option `--no-history` is provided.

 ## Performance

 The map files have no index of any kind (except for the per-device